Contract Duration: Meaning, Types, Clause Examples, and How Long Contracts Last

 3. Survival clauses: Post-termination legal obligations

-Survival clauses identify obligations continuing after contract termination, typically covering confidentiality, indemnification, intellectual property, and dispute resolution.
+Survival clauses identify obligations continuing after contract termination, typically covering confidentiality, indemnification along with limitation of liability provisions, intellectual property, and dispute resolution.
 Legal teams must ensure these align with business needs and regulatory requirements.

 Russell Advocaten